ThomasMGeo/Transform2020/README.md

 # Transform2020

 This is for Transform 2020, a fully online geoscience conference.
+The notebook (only 1) will be covering basic python syntax, packages, and basic subsurface workflows.

 Instructions/Installation for use with Colab: